alexbers/mpiexec-docker/README.md

 ```

 ## Getting Started ##
+On all hosts:
-1. Install and configure Docker or Podman on the cluster, Podman is better for rootless
+1. Install and configure Docker or Podman, Podman is better for rootless
-2. Install a inotifywait util.
-It is available in inotify-tools pkg in CentOS 7 (EPEL) or similar
+2. Install an inotifywait util.
+It is available in inotify-tools pkg on Ubuntu and CentOS (in EPEL repo)
 3. Copy scripts from the _bin_ directory to any directory in your PATH